robmoore-i/ci-build-simulator/README.md

 ## CodeDay Labs

-This project exists mainly for use by my CodeDay labs team while they create a tool for [Developer Productivity](#developer-productivity) that could be used to view some basic analytics about builds.
+This project exists mainly for use by my CodeDay labs team to generate test data while they create a tool for [Developer Productivity](#developer-productivity) that could be used to view some basic analytics about builds.

 ## Developer Productivity